jeremydaly/lambda-api/README.md

 - `namespace` or `ns`: A reference to modules added to the app's namespace (see [namespaces](#namespaces))
 - `cookies`: An object containing cookies sent from the browser (see the [cookie](#cookiename-value-options) `RESPONSE` method)
 - `context`: Reference to the `context` passed into the Lambda handler function
+- `coldStart`: Boolean that indicates whether or not the current invocation was a cold start
+- `requestCount`: Integer representing the total number of invocations of the current function container (how many times it has been reused)
+- `ip`: The IP address of the client making the request
+- `userAgent`: The `User-Agent` header sent by the client making the request
+- `clientType`: Either `desktop`, `mobile`, `tv`, `tablet` or `unknown` based on CloudFront's analysis of the `User-Agent` header
+- `clientCountry`: Two letter country code representing the origin of the requests as determined by CloudFront

 The request object can be used to pass additional information through the processing chain.
 For example, if you are using a piece of authentication middleware, you can add additional keys to the `REQUEST` object with information about the user.
 See [middleware](#middleware) for more information.